Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Alex Sanders – the “King of the Witches” as he became known - was responsible for founding the Alexandrian Tradition of Wicca, now one of the main traditions of the Wicca/Witchcraft movement.
 But his reign was fraught with criticism and controversy.

-Alex Sanders was born Orrel Alexander Carter on the 06th June 1926 in a house on Moon St, Birkenhead.
-He was the eldest of six children to parents Hannah and Harold Carter.
-His father Harold Carter was a music hall entertainer who suffered from alcoholism, and soon after the birth of Alex, moved the family to Grape St in Manchester, there he unofficially changed the family name to Sanders.
-Alex was unaware of his official surname until he applied for a passport later in life, at which time he officailly changed his name to Sanders by deed poll.
+Alex Sanders was born Orrel Alexander Carter on the 06th June 1926 at 56 Church Road, Tranmere, Birkenhead.
+He was the eldest of six children born to Orrell Alexander Carter, a labourer and musician, and Hannah Jane Bibby, a domestic servant who later became a professional foster mother.
+His father was a sometimes music hall entertainer but suffered from alcoholism, and soon after the birth of Alex, moved the family to Grape St in Manchester, there he unofficially changed the family name to Sanders.
+Alex was unaware of his official surname until he applied for a passport later in life, at which time he officailly changed his name to Sanders by deed poll on the 22nd October 1970.

 Sanders was a natural psychic who learned all he could from his grandmother.
-He claimed that she gave him her “Book of Shadows” to copy and taught him all the rites and magic of the witches including clairvoyance by scrying in inky water and using his grandmother's crystal.
-Sanders also claimed that following the Blitz during WWII and just a few months before her death at age 74, his grandmother conferred upon him the second and third grade initiations involving ritual sex.
-After her death he tried to contact other witches, and though failing continued with his studies while working for a time as a healer in Spiritualist Churches under the pseudonym of Paul Dallas.
+He claimed that she gave him her “Book of Shadows” to copy and taught him all the rites and magic of the witches including clairvoyance by scrying in inky water and gazing using his grandmother’s crystal.
+Sanders also claimed that following the Blitz during WWII, and just a few months before her death at age 74, his grandmother conferred upon him the second and third grade initiations involving ritual sex.
+After her death he tried to contact other witches, and although he failed in that effort, he continued with his studies while working for a time as a healer in Spiritualist Churches under the pseudonym of Paul Dallas.

 Sanders was a born showman who avidly courted publicity.
 In September of 1962 he even succeeded in convincing the Manchester Evening News to run a front-page article about Wicca.
 As a result he soon attracted a large following.
 During this period Sanders and his coven worked from his home at 24 Egerton Road North, Chorlton-cum-Hardy, Manchester.
-One of his initiates was "Maxine Morris", a Roman Catholic 20 years his junior.
+One of his initiates was “Maxine Morris”, a Roman Catholic 20 years his junior.
 After her initiation, they handfasted and she became his High Priestess.
-They were married in a civil ceremony in 1968 and moved into a basement flat near Nottinghill Gate, London.
-Later that same year, Maxine bore him a daughter they called "Maya".
+In June 1967 the Sanders’ moved to Clanricarde Gardens, London, which became their base for the next six years.
+They were formally married in a civil ceremony at the Kensington register office on May Day 1968, and had two children, Maya (b.
+1967) and Victor (b.
+1972).
+On his marriage certificate, Sanders gave his rank or profession as “lecturer in comparative religion”.

 Alex Sanders leadin a "skyclad" dance during a sabbat ritual.